 datasets, as is typical in quantitative genetic research,

+the spreadsheet-style view becomes less useful.
 The tab command in Stata is used to tabulate

 values of a variable to produce a frequency table.
 Type in